amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 </section>
 ```

-This has the general structure about how we want to represent our tasks.
-Right now it has hard-coded tasks.
+The above HTML code has the general structure about how we want to represent our tasks.
+Right now it has hard-coded todo's.
 We are going to slowly turn it into a dynamic app using Angular data bindings.

 <a target="_blank" href="https://github.com/amejiarosario/angular-todo-app/commit/7dd4f78">[changes diff]</a>

-Next, let's add some styling so it looks better.
+Next, let's add some styling!

 # Styling the todo app